bcrodrigo/OpenDDA_output_parsing/README.md

 # Description
-Repository containing Python scripts for post-processing the simulation outputs of OpenDDA.
+Repository containing Python scripts for post-processing the simulation outputs of OpenDDA for scattering calculations of single particles.
 These scripts rely on the NumPy, Pandas, and Matplotlib libraries as indicated on each script.

+# Background

+A typical simulation from OpenDDA would output a csv file with about 1 million rows, as each simulation calculated a 2-by-2 complex-valued Matrix for ~ 18 incident wavelengths, 20 orientations, and 181 observation directions.

+The 2-by-2 complex-valued matrices relate the incident and scattered components of the electric field.
+Since these components are generally challenging to measure, the complex-valued matrices were mapped to a 4-by-4 real-valued matrix, known as the Mueller Matrix (MM).
+The MM relates the incident and scattered polarization states, and allows you to validate if the simulation outputs are correct by looking at the number of non-zero elements and symmetries.
+One advantage of this representation is that you can represent any polarization state, from fully polarized to completely unpolarized.
+The elements of the MM can be measured experimentally.

+Finally, the scattering response of an ensemble of randomly oriented particles can be calculated using an average over multiple single-particle orientations.
+This is achieved by averaging the elements of the MM for all the calculated orientations.

 # Usage